Movie Browser:

 August 1, 2011

-The film opens in present day with the discovery of a buried aircraft in the Arctic.
+The film opens in the present day with the discovery of a buried aircraft in the Arctic.
 When American agents investigate, they find a rounded red, white, and blue shield under the ice…

 The story shifts back to 1942: Nazi troops led by Johann Schmidt, the head of a German sciences division called Hydra, invade a church in Norway to recover a hidden object that was once in Odin’s treasure chamber—a glowing blue cube…